List of UK top-ten singles in 1964

 The UK Singles Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling singles of the week in the United Kingdom.
 Before 2004, the chart was only based on the sales of physical singles.
 This list shows singles that peaked in the Top 10 of the UK Singles Chart during 1964, as well as singles which peaked in 1963 and 1965 but were in the top 10 in 1964.
 The entry date is when the single appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

-One-hundred and twelve singles were in the top ten in 1964.
-Ten singles from 1963 remained in the top 10 for several weeks at the beginning of the year, while "I Could Easily Fall (In Love With You)" by Cliff Richard and The Shadows, and "Somewhere" by P. J. Proby were both released in 1964 but did not reach their peak until 1965.
-"Dominique" by The Singing Nun, "Glad All Over" by The Dave Clark Five, "I Only Want to Be with You" by Dusty Springfield and "Twenty Four Hours From Tulsa" by Gene Pitney were the singles from 1963 to reach their peak in 1964.
+One-hundred and fourteen singles were in the top ten in 1964.
+Ten singles from 1963 remained in the top 10 for several weeks at the beginning of the year, while "Somewhere" by P. J. Proby, "Terry" by Twinkle and "Yeh, Yeh" by Georgie Fame and the Blue Flames were all released in 1964 but did not reach their peak until 1965.
+"Glad All Over" by The Dave Clark Five, "I Only Want to Be with You" by Dusty Springfield and "Twenty Four Hours From Tulsa" by Gene Pitney were the singles from 1963 to reach their peak in 1964.
 Twenty-eight artists scored multiple entries in the top 10 in 1964.
 The Beach Boys, Cilla Black, The Hollies, The Kinks and The Rolling Stones were among the many artists who achieved their first UK charting top 10 single in 1964.

 The 1963 Christmas number-one, "I Want To Hold Your Hand" by The Beatles, remained at number one for the first two weeks of 1964.
 The first new number-one single of the year was "Glad All Over" by The Dave Clark Five.
 Overall, twenty-three different singles peaked at number-one in 1964, with The Beatles (3) having the most singles hit that position.

 Background

 Multiple entries

-One-hundred and twelve singles charted in the top 10 in 1964, with one-hundred and four singles reaching their peak this year.
+One-hundred and fourteen singles charted in the top 10 in 1964, with one-hundred and four singles reaching their peak this year.

 Twenty-eight artists scored multiple entries in the top 10 in 1964.
 Cliff Richard secured the record for most top 10 hits in 1964 with six hit singles, five of which featured his backing group The Shadows.

 The Animals were one of a number of artists with two top-ten entries, including the number-one single "The House of the Rising Sun".
 Brian Poole, Freddie and the Dreamers, The Kinks, Manfred Mann and The Supremes were among the other artists who had multiple top 10 entries in 1964.